 Neutron Imaging Services at Phoenix’s Imaging Facility

 Our state-of-the-art radiographic imaging center is the first facility of its kind to offer commercial neutron imaging services without the use of a reactor alongside X-ray imaging.
 The imaging center’s compact, accelerator-based neutron imaging system produces a spatial resolution of the highest measurable image quality in a neutron picture by ASTM standards.
-With an ISO 9001:2015 and AS9100-2015 (Rev. D) certified Quality Management System, our imaging center guarantees exceptional service.
+Our imaging center maintains an ISO 9001:2015 and AS9100D certified quality management system.

 Located in Fitchburg, Wisconsin, the 10,000 square-foot neutron imaging and testing center provides neutron imaging services along with X-ray radiography and other neutron radiography solutions, like neutron activation analysis and radiation effects testing.
 Our imaging center and future facilities of its kind are one-stop, comprehensive radiography resources for the non-destructive testing community.

 Learn more about our neutron imaging services and Phoenix by signing up for our free monthly newsletter:

 How Neutron Imaging Works